MMehdiMousavi/SuperCaustics/README.md

 **Upcoming Features in version 1.01:**
-- `class and instance labeling` automatic labeling of objects with class tracking and instance counting support For suggesting future features, please open a discussion in Issues.
+- `class and instance labeling` automatic labeling of objects with class tracking and instance counting support.

+    For suggesting future features, please open a discussion in Issues.

 |Item| Link |